Managing organization members

 - Manage organization configuration (name, avatar, etc.)

-Billing Managers cannot invite new members to the organization or update roles.
+Billing Managers can't invite new members to the organization or update roles.

-Consumer) can create a dev graph and act as the
+Consumer) can create a dev graph and act as its

-Org Admins cannot view them, and they cannot currently be shared with other users.
+Org Admins can't view them, and they can't currently be shared with other users.

 Each graph API key also has a corresponding member role.
-Like graph overrides, this role may be
+This role can be

 Graph Admin (the default),

-There are a few operations that are not listed in the chart above because they are only supported by graph API keys, not personal API keys for users in the graph's organization.
+A few operations aren't listed in the table above because they are only supported by graph API keys, not personal API keys for users in the graph's organization.
 These are primarily operations that are performed by your GraphQL server.
 They are:

 - Reporting usage (traces and performance metrics).
 This requires a